-Owning An Emotional Support Animal In Portland: Specific Protections
+Emotional Support Animal In Portland, Oregon: Specific Protections

-In order to receive an official license to call your pet an ESA, you simply need a letter from a mental health professional such as a psychiatrist or a psychologist.
-They need to verify that you are mentally ill, or would certainly benefit from an ESA.
+In order to receive an official license to call your pet an emotional support animal in Portland, you simply need a letter from a licensed mental health professional (LMHP) such as a psychiatrist or a psychologist.
+They need to verify that you have a mental illness or condition and that you would benefit from having an ESA.

-When your pet has an ESA licence, you can legally take it to places where animals are not usually permitted.
-Because of this, those who need ESA pets are applying for this useful license in record numbers.
+When you have an ESA letter, you can legally take your ESA into rented accommodation and onto flights.
+Because of this, those who need ESAs are applying for this useful letter in record numbers.

 Travel Laws (Air Carrier Access Act)